 Clare: I agree.
 And not every student is athletic.
 I loved art and writing in high school and those are the first things to be cut.
 Music, a lot of times.

 Randy: Right.
 So while football is well funded and apparently these cheerleaders were going to competitions and stuff, so they needed transportation, and uniforms, all that’s nicely funded.
 But art, music?
 That’s not funded.

 Clare: No. It’s cut, it’s gone a lot of times.

 Randy: So why is that?
 I think it’s because we put emphasis on the wrong things.
 We hold up professional athletes as some kind of heroes, and I actually prefer different kinds of heroes myself.
 And that’s what the Honorary Unsubscribe is about.

 So let’s talk about the Honorary Unsubscribe.
-I don’t actually have a whole lot more information then what was in that Honorary Unsubscribe this week for Jeannie Rousseau.
+I don’t actually have a whole lot more information than what was in that Honorary Unsubscribe this week for Jeannie Rousseau.
 You just read that — you hadn’t quite caught up to the Honorary Unsubscribe yet.
 So you read it just before we started recording, you had some reaction to that.